lkollar/awesome-stars/README.md

 ## Go

+- [minica](https://github.com/jsha/minica) - minica is a small, simple CA intended for use in situations where the CA operator also operates each host where a certificate will be used.
 - [hey](https://github.com/rakyll/hey) - HTTP load generator, ApacheBench (ab) replacement, formerly known as rakyll/boom
 - [minikube](https://github.com/kubernetes/minikube) - Run Kubernetes locally
 - [beehive](https://github.com/muesli/beehive) - A flexible event/agent & automation system with lots of bees 🐝